Wisconsin Army reserve unit aids vaccination efforts overseas

 |0

-This work, Wisconsin Army reserve unit aids vaccination efforts overseas [Image 2 of 2], by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wisconsin Army reserve unit aids vaccination efforts overseas, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT